 - Helps answer all possible questions a landlord may have

-- It can turn pet-tolerant landlords into pet-friendly ones
+- Can turn pet-tolerant landlords into pet-friendly ones

 Make your potential landlord fall in love after seeing an adorable photo of your pet.
 Including a beauty shot of your pet in a happy and calm setting is the first step in making a great impression on their resume.
 You can even choose a photo of your pet with children or other animals to show that they get along.

-Be sure to introduce your pet’s name first — if the name is either inappropriate or violent, think about changing it on paper for the sake of a good impression.
+If your pet’s name is either inappropriate or violent, think about changing it on paper for the sake of a good impression.

 Many landlords try to steer clear of puppies with their chewing and messy nature, so keep in mind that having a pet that’s on the older side may be more beneficial to you.
 If you do have a puppy, consider taking it to a training school so you can show the landlord that they’re well-behaved.

-Listing the breed is especially important if you have a dog since there are many properties that don’t allow certain breeds.
+Listing the breed is especially important if you have a dog since many properties don’t allow certain breeds.
 If your pet is restricted at the property you’re applying to, set up some face-time with the landlord so they can get to know your pup better.

 Keep in mind that if your pet is a service animal or an emotional support animal, they can not restrict you from bringing it onto the property.
 To learn more, read the Fair Housing Act to get a better understanding of your rights and the required documentation you’ll need to provide.

 Include a health summary for your pet!
-This is a must for the pet resume.
 Indicate whether your pet has been spayed or neutered.
 You also need to include if they are up to date on vaccinations; feel free to provide documentation from your vet — this may even be a requirement depending on the landlord.

 You can also include how much exercise your pet gets and what they do to stay active.
 Although it’s not extremely important, it can support the idea that your pet’s in good health.